berto/berto.com/1974-04-25/index.md

 ☝️ Short intro to the Portuguese Revolution of April 25th 1974, also known as Carnation Revolution or The April Revolution.
+[The original text in Portuguese](/index-pt.html).

 ## Summary